arminbw/wiretouch/README.md

 * [cjson](https://github.com/DaveGamble/cJSON)
 * [oscpack](http://code.google.com/p/oscpack)
 * [TUIO C++ library](https://github.com/mkalten/TUIO11_CPP)

+## Development
+The authors are currently not working on further updates.
+Feel free to fork the project and extend it as you see fit.

 ## License
 WireTouch is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.